AnmolSinha1201/Orbit/readme.md

 * Paths2.txt produces 270768
 * Code contains two methods, TotalNumberOfOrbits and TotalNumberOfOrbitsOptimized.
 Refer to the first method for general understanding of algorithm and second for the implementation of cache.
 * There is another branch called "Recursive" for the recursive implementation.
 However, it has no optimization for the code.
+* The current approach uses lookup in `lookup[child] = parent` fashion.
+It has the advantage that lookups are easy and its fairly trivial to find the depth in a bottom up manner.
+However, it also has a disadvantage that if we want to find the depth of a subtree, we will have to construct a separate lookup for it.
+This can be mitigated by using classes/stuct which refers to both parents and its children.

 ### Future Optimization Possibilities